- Published: Jun 23, 2019

 Search or text ads show up on search engine results pages, and most blend into the search results, distinguishing themselves by a small message that reads “ad” or “sponsored.”
 Because text ads are linked to search queries and keywords, they normally fill a need.

-To get the most out of ads, they need a substantial presence on widely used websites.
+To know how to write an ad that delivers leads and sales for your business, your ads will require a substantial presence on widely used websites and advertising channels.
 The most popular locations for your search and display ads are Google, Bing, and social media platforms.

 Social Media Ads